pgbouncer/pgbouncer/doc/config.md

 prefer
 :   TLS connection is always requested first from PostgreSQL.
     If refused, the connection will be established over plain TCP.
     Server certificate is not validated.
+Default

 require
 :   Connection must go over TLS.
 If server rejects it,